 For macOS targets with an Arm CPU, you also need to install an LM target package.
 This package will have "Im-target" in the filename and the architecture will start with "arm".
-You can install it on top of any LM bundle for a macOS architecture.
+You can install it on top of any evaluation or LM bundle for a macOS architecture.
 That is, the .dmg file and the .rtipkg file do not have to use the same macOS architecture string.
-For example, you can install rti\connext\dds-6.1.2-lm-target-arm64Darwin20clang12.0.rtipkg on top of rti\connext\dds-6.1.2-lm-x64Dar-win17clang9.0.dmg.
+For example, you can install rti\connext\dds-7.2.0-Im-target-arm64Darwin20clang12.0.rtipkg on top of rti\connext\dds-7.2.0-Im-x64Darwin20clang12.0.dmg.